panthernet/ThunderED/readme.md

 * Price Check - check relevant prices on item in all major trade hubs using special commands
 * Ally & Corp Stats - get KM stats for selected alliances or corporations by day, month or year
 * FleetUP integration - announces and reminders for FleetUp ops
-* (BETA) Timers - built-in web server for important timers and events.
+* Timers - built-in web server for important timers and events.
 Auto add timers for reinforced structure events!
-* (BETA) Mail Feeder - feed mail by labels from authenticated characters
+* Mail Feeder - feed mail by labels from authenticated characters
+* (BETA) IRC relay - exchange messages between IRC & Discord channels
 * (?)
 Channel MOTD integration - could be done by request

 # Build Requirements